pyviz/pyviz.org/doc/index.md

-# How to visualize data in Python
+# Python tools for data visualization

 Welcome to PyViz!
-PyViz is an effort to make data visualization using Python open-source tools easier to use, easier to learn, and more powerful.

-This PyViz.org website contains:
+The PyViz.org website is an open platform for helping users decide on the best open-source (OSS) data visualization tools for their purposes, with links, overviews, comparisons, and examples.
+Contents:

  - [Overviews](overviews/index.html) of the OSS visualization packages available in Python, how they relate to each other, and the core concepts that underlie them
  - [High-level tools](high-level/index.html) for getting started with Python viz, creating powerful plots in just a few lines of code